robojones/z1/README.md

 npm install z1 -g
 ```

 __Note:__ You might want to add `z1 resurrect` to your startup applications.
-If you do so the z1 daemon will start automatically after you reboot your system.
+If you do so, the z1 daemon will start automatically after you reboot your system.
 It will also start all the apps that were running before.

 ### Prepare package.json